FIXnotes LLC logo

 FIXnotes distinguishes itself through its documented track record and institutional-grade infrastructure.
 The company has generated $68.2 million in documented investor revenue and handled $740-777 million in non-performing loan unpaid principal balance (UPB) across 25+ years of combined industry experience.
 Their operating principles emphasize "aligned outcomes"—using investor power to reach fair, sustainable borrower resolutions—and "credibility compounds," building long-term trust through clear communication and consistent execution.
 The platform integrates sourcing, analytics, execution, and borrower resolution into a single aligned system, differentiating it from a basic marketplace.

 However, potential investors should understand the caveats.
 FIXnotes is fundamentally a platform for institutional-level non-performing mortgage note investing, not consumer lending or mortgages for homebuyers.
-This is a specialized, complex asset class requiring significant capital, financial sophistication, and tolerance for extended resolution timelines.
+This is a listed, complex asset class requiring significant capital, financial sophistication, and tolerance for extended resolution timelines.
 The business model targets experienced or aspiring note investors rather than consumers seeking personal mortgages or home financing.

 Services & Features